-If you’ve been seeing weather reports from North America lately, you will think me crazy to be encouraging you to visit Manitoba in wintertime.
-I started writing this post a few days ago, and since then Manitoba and large parts of North America have experienced a polar vortex with dangerously low temperatures.
-In fact, earlier this week Winnipeg endured temperatures of -52 Celsius with the windchill factor.
-This almost made me put this blog post aside as I pondered the irony of me encouraging you to visit Manitoba during a time of such extreme weather.
+If you’ve ever seen weather reports from Canada between November and March, you will think me crazy to be encouraging you to visit Manitoba in wintertime.
+When I originally wrote this article, Manitoba and large parts of North America were experiencing a polar vortex with dangerously low temperatures.
+In fact, a few winters ago, Winnipeg endured temperatures of -52 Celsius with the windchill factor included.
+This almost made me put my writing aside as I pondered the irony of me encouraging you to visit Manitoba during a time of such extreme weather.

 But then I thought, no, I can’t do that.
 Manitoba is all about winter and its resilience in the face of extreme weather.
 Our ability to live in such a harsh climate, and to live well, is what makes Manitobans proud.
 Being able to endure such low temperatures is our badge of honour.
 And Winnipeggers have even nicknamed their beloved city Winterpeg.
 Because hey, if you can’t fight it, you’ve gotta embrace it.

 I want to talk about visiting Manitoba during winter.
 Yes, this Canadian province has some of the harshest winters on the planet.
 Not many inhabited places on this Earth endure six-month winters with temperatures dipping regularly into negative thirties and forties.
 If you live in a more temperate place, you probably have a hard time imagining life in such a cold place.
 Sometimes Manitoba is colder than the North Pole and Siberia and almost as cold as the planet Mars.
 I am not kidding.
 See for yourself.